-- To assess the practices of agent banking service in Ethiopia over time. - ➤ Identify perceived opportunities that can enhance the adoption of Agent Banking services in Ethiopia. - > To identify benefits that could be obtained from the adoption of the service. - Describe challenges that inhibit banking industries in Ethiopia to adopt Agent Banking service.
+To assess the practices of agent banking service in Ethiopia over time.

+- ➤ To access perceived opportunities that can enhance the adoption of Agent Banking services in Ethiopia. - ➤ To access benefits that could be obtained from the adoption of the service. - ➤ Identify challenges that inhibit banking industries in Ethiopia to adopt Agent Banking service.